NHACP-IF/NHACP-specification/nhacp-specification.md

 Possible responses: OK, ERROR

-There are no flags currently defined for FILE-WRITE; all values are reserved.
+There are no flags currently defined for WRITE; all values are reserved.

 If the position of the file cursor causes the write to originate at or